greenplum-db/gpdb/gpdb-doc/markdown/security-guide/topics/Auditing.html.md

 ## <a id="viewing"></a>Viewing the Database Server Log Files

 Every database instance in Greenplum Database \(master and segments\) is a running PostgreSQL database server with its own server log file.
-Daily log files are created in the `log` directory of the master and each segment data directory.
+Daily log files are created in the `pg_log` directory of the master and each segment data directory.

 The server log files are written in comma-separated values \(CSV\) format.
 Not all log entries will have values for all of the log fields.
 For example, only log entries associated with a query worker process will have the `slice_id` populated.
 Related log entries of a particular query can be identified by its session identifier \(`gp_session_id`\) and command identifier \(`gp_command_count`\).